-During the Covid pandemic, hiring adequate personnel with the expertise and the skill sets needed was a challenge.
-After several failed searches, PCCD was able to hire numerous key positions in Financial Aid.
-The hiring of the District Financial Aid Director in March 2022 [R3.25, R3.26, R3.27] provided the important experience and expertise necessary in a multicollege district.
-This District Financial Aid Director brings experience from many California Community Colleges including two multi-college districts as well as training and education in leadership, management, and business administration [R3.26].
-The specific experience the director brings to PCCD is relevant to this requirement:
+During the Covid pandemic, hiring adequate personnel with the expertise and skill sets needed was a challenge.
+After several failed searches, PCCD was able to hire several key positions in Financial Aid.
+The hiring of the District Financial Aid Director in March 2022 [R3.25, R3.26, R3.27] provided the important experience and expertise necessary in a multi-college district.
+This District Financial Aid Director brings experience from many California Community Colleges including two multi-college districts as well as training and education in leadership, management and business administration [R3.26].
+Specific experience the director brings to PCCD relevant to this requirement:

-• Collaboration with financial aid supervisors and staff at three colleges on district-wide technology, research, fiscal, enrollment and related initiatives, including implementing

-Global CORE, ASR financial aid dashboard and efforts to increase student enrollment and retention.
+Collaboration with financial aid supervisors and staff at three colleges on district-wide technology, research, fiscal, enrollment and related initiatives, including implementing Global CORE, ASR financial aid dashboard and efforts to increase student enrollment and retention.

 - Assessment, development, and collaboration with colleges to update financial aid policies and procedures and programs and to ensure improved service to students, program efficacy and compliance with federal and state agencies.
-This included provided oversight of internal audits. - Development and monitoring district-wide financial aid technology budget and contracts associated with funding to ensure allocations were appropriately expended. - Providing district-wide leadership on Financial Aid Steering and Professional Expert committees on policy and procedure development, and support for other committees including Admissions and Records directors and Fiscal Services leadership.
+This included provided oversight on internal audits. - Development and monitoring district-wide financial aid technology budget and contracts associated with funding to ensure allocations were appropriately expended. - Providing district-wide leadership on Financial Aid Steering and Professional Expert committees on policy and procedure development, and support for other committees including Admissions and Records directors and Fiscal Services leadership.

-The District and College Financial Aid Directors represent a significant increase in financial aid personnel with knowledge and skills [R3.09].
-Additionally, PCCD is in the process of hiring financial aid analysts which will further improve financial aid's efficiency and effectiveness [R3.07].
+These hires represent a significant increase in financial aid personnel compared to the lack of college directors and absence of a specific Financial Aid Director at the District with knowledge and skills [R3.09].
+Additionally, PCCD is in the process of hiring financial aid analysts which will further improve financial effectiveness [R3.07].